balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Agent prompt:

 ```
-Agent: Add a comment to issue #<ISSUE_NUMBER> in repo "demo-streamlit" with this content:
+ Add a comment to issue #<ISSUE_NUMBER> in repo "demo-streamlit" with this content:
 "Thanks — I will triage this.
 Quick note: can you paste a small example string that triggers the tokenizer problem?
 Also, I plan to add a `remove_stopwords` flag defaulting to False so behavior is opt-in."
 ```